Florida man tried to track his robbery victim by attaching an iPhone to his car, police say

 Orlando police documents released Thursday detail how investigators identified Herlong, 37, as the suspect in the Feb.
 19 killing of Rozier.
 Herlong has pleaded not guilty to murder, home invasion, carjacking and grand theft, records show.
 His defense attorney declined to comment on the charges Friday.

-The documents, first reported by Orlando’s News 6, also offer a window into the highly unusual method Herlong is said to have used to surveil his victim and are bound to raise some concerns for the privacy-conscious.
+The documents, first reported by Orlando’s News 6, also offer a window into the highly unusual method Herlong is said to have used to surveil his victim; the technique is bound to raise some concerns for the privacy-conscious.

 According to the arrest warrant, Herlong laid the groundwork for his alleged crimes weeks earlier at a Panda Express restaurant in another part of town.
 Investigators said he stole a purse and wallet from a worker there in late January, then used her identification to buy the iPhone at a Metro PCS store.